 Due to declining ridership triggered by the coronavirus pandemic, RTA is running a slimmed-down version of service on par with its reduced Sunday schedule.
 The new schedule began Sunday, April 5 and is expected to last until revenue and ridership increase enough to justify service expansion.
 The reduced service levels have affected most of RTA’s 47 routes.
 See the details below on which routes are affected with links to schedules.
 If you have any questions, please contact the Customer Information Center at (951) 565-5002.

 To help contain the spread of the coronavirus and to prioritize the safety of our customers and staff, RTA is taking several precautionary measures.
-We are taking special care to maintain a clean environment aboard our buses, including the use of disinfectant on areas that are commonly touched (seat backs, fare box, driver controls, handrails, etc.).
-RTA is also monitoring situational updates and following guidance from regional, state and national health organizations regarding the coronavirus pandemic.
+RTA is cleaning and sanitizing buses with electrostatic foggers every day.
+We’ve also upgraded our on-board ventilation system and filters to give you fresher, cleaner air while you ride.
+All RTA employees are required to pass a health check before starting work every day.
+At our facilities, we are doing around-the-clock disinfecting.
+We are also monitoring situational updates and following guidance from regional, state and national health organizations regarding the coronavirus pandemic.

 RTA’S RECEPTION AREA REMAINS CLOSED

 RTA’s reception area remains closed until further notice.
 Customers can contact the following number for assistance: